abbiewade/abbiewade.github.io/smartalarmclock.md

 **Exercise 14:** Move all your wires from your Arduino to the AlaMode board and run your code.
 Ensure that you have left pin 0 and 1 free for future use, and that your pins match to the allocated pins above.

-#### Swapping the Real Time Clock Module
-__TODO get code off raspberry pi and write this section up__

 ### Smart alarms
-The _smart_ feature we are going to add into our clock is to modify our alarms from exercise 11 to automatically set based on the first thing entered into our calendars from today.
+The _smart_ feature we are going to add into our clock is to modify our alarms from exercise 11 to automatically enable based on the first event entered into our calendars from today.
 The idea is that as a user of an alarm clock, we will never have to set an alarm before we go to bed again.
 Instead, our clock will look at what we have the next day, and automatically set the alarm for us.
-We are going to use Google Calendars for this tutorial because they are so easily accessible and have a well supported API framework already in place.
+We are going to use Google Calendar for this tutorial because it is easily accessible and has a well supported API already in place.

 #### Setting Up Google Calendars

-Like the AlaMode board, a good tutorial for setting up the Google Calendars API already exists [here](https://developers.google.com/google-apps/calendar/quickstart/python).
+A good tutorial for setting up the Google Calendars API already already exists [here](https://developers.google.com/google-apps/calendar/quickstart/python).

 **Exercise 15:** Follow the Google Calendar API Python tutorial to set up the APIs, and run the example from step 3 to ensure that it works correctly.

 #### Serial Communication
 Up to now, you have more than likely used the Serial communication to print things out in the serial monitor, such as the time or temperature earlier.
-This functionality of printing out data is just scraping the top of the barrel for what the Serial library can do.
+This functionality of printing out data is just scraping the bottom of the barrel for what the Serial library can do.
 Serial is a protocol which allows us to pass information between different parts of a project.
 The [Serial](https://www.arduino.cc/en/reference/serial) library allows for communication between multiple Arduinos, an Arduino and other programs, or even the user and the Arduino.

 In our project of building a smart alarm clock, the Arduino is going to be receiving data.
-What this means is we are going to be reading in bytes from the serial channel and then do something with it.
-So to begin with, we are going to go on a tangent and build the following small program to experiment with.
+To begin with, we are going to go on a tangent and build the following small program to experiment with.
 All this program does is wait for some information to be passed to the serial, and then echoes it back onto the serial communication.

 ```c++
 byte text;